mkoura/antithesis/docs/blog/2025-04-02-kick-off-antithesis.md

 tags: [infra]
 ---

-Today, April 2nd, 2025 was the date of the kick-off for the Cardano/Antithesis project.
 Already involved in testing and monitoring the Cardano network infrastructure, the [Cardano Foundation](https://cardanofoundation.org) has decided to dedicate resources to evaluate if and how [Antithesis](https://antithesis.com) could increase the reach and level of quality assurance the network needs.

 This post introduces the project, its motivations, scope, ambitions, and timeline.